 When the tensing of the muscle along Dean's jaw was his only response, Bobby used a tactic he knew the younger man couldn't ignore.
 At least, he hoped that was still true, even after everything that had happened.

 "Have you spared a glance at your brother lately?
 He's a mess, Dean.
-I haven't seen him lookin' near this lost and alone since…" He almost couldn't bring himself to say it, even now, "since you died."
+I haven't seen him lookin' near this lost and alone since…" He trailed off, still unable to bring himself to say it.

 Dean's face fell a little and he ran a hand through his hair.

-"Now you need to get your head on straight" Bobby continued, "and start thinkin' about the people that care about ya that are still here."
+"Now you need to get your head on straight," Bobby continued, "And start thinkin' about the people that care about you that are still here."

 Dean placed his hands down on the table, bowing his head as silence stretched between them.